ricardomm7/leaflink/docs/sprintC/us025/01.requirements-engineering/Readme.md

 >
 > **Answer:** Yes

-> **Question:** Does the task associated with the Agenda entry in which this happens remain in the To-do List or can it be removed, unlike what happens in the Agenda?
+> **Question:** Does the task associated with the Agenda toDoEntry in which this happens remain in the To-do List or can it be removed, unlike what happens in the Agenda?
 Or even, would this process be different between a completed task and a canceled task?
 >
 > **Answer:** I suppose when a task goes to the Agenda, it leaves the To-Do list but maybe a different flow could be considered.